Comau/pyedo/README.md

 - jogStop() :
 Can stop the joint movement.

-# LISTEN
-- listenValues() :
-Calls listenCartesianPosition and listenJointState, hence starts the subscription to both cartesian and state variables.
-Calls all the functions described below.
-	- listenJointState() :
-	Allows to start the subscribing on the topic related to these informations:
-	[Position
-	Velocity
-	Current]
-	- listenCartesianPosition() :
-	Allows to start the subscribing on the topic related to the cartesian position (x,y,z,a,e,r)
-- listenMovementAck() :
-Allows to start the subscribing on the topic related to the movement aknowledge, which sends a feedback on the movement.
-- waitAcknowledgment() :
-Waits for the end-of-movement acknowledge, if the setting is on stepByStep (default).

 # UNLISTEN
 - unlistenValues() :
-Calls listenCartesianPosition and listenJointState, hence starts the subscription to both cartesian and state variables.
+Calls unlistenMovementAck, unlistenCartesianPosition and unlistenJointState, hence stops the subscription to both cartesian and state variables.
 Calls all the functions described below.
 	- unlistenJointState() :
 	Allows to stop the subscribing on the topic related to these informations:
 	[Position